MuseMyuzu/SpeedScrollPrivacyPolicy/README.md

 ### Analytics
 This application uses Google Firebase Analytics and Google Admob.
-Please refer to the following links on the information to be obtained, the purpose of use, and provision to third parties.
+Please refer to the following links on the information to be collected, the purpose of use, and the provision to third parties.

 Google:
 https://policies.google.com/privacy